ballessay/snomcontrol/README.md

 # snomcontrol

-A small, lightweight application to control snom 3xx phones from the desktop.
+An application to control snom 3xx phones from the desktop.

 ## State: alpha